 cause my kids aren’t that great.

-Jessie explained that even with a viral post I could easily be a one-hit wonder, and the timing couldn’t have been more perfect because on October first I would need to join a challenge, Write 31-days.
-Jessie explained that I would pick one topic and write about that topic every day in October.
+She explained that even with a viral post I could easily be a one-hit wonder, and the timing couldn’t have been more perfect because on October first I would need to join a challenge, Write 31-days.
+She explained that I would pick one topic and write about that topic every day in October.

 Well, no. Not really.